-Under the terms of the Fibre Supply Agreement, AT Limited Partnership is entitled to satisfy its fibre supply commitments to Twin Rivers by delivering fibre from lands other than the NB Timberlands, provided that such source is approved in advance by Twin Rivers in its sole discretion.

-In addition, the Fibre Supply Agreement provides that Twin Rivers is entitled to purchase additional softwood volumes of fibre in order to affect current and future fibre exchanges.
+Under the terms of the Fibre Supply Agreement, AT Limited Partnership is entitled to satisfy its fibre supply commitments to Groupe Lebel by delivering fibre from lands other than the NB Timberlands, provided that such source is approved in advance by Groupe Lebel in its sole discretion.
+In addition, the Fibre Supply Agreement provides that Groupe Lebel is entitled to purchase additional softwood volumes of fibre in order to affect current and future fibre exchanges.
 Pricing for such fibre will be determined based upon the weighted-average, freight-adjusted prices paid to AT Limited Partnership by third party purchasers of the same products.

-In the event that AT Limited Partnership is unable (other than for reasons of force majeure) to supply fibre in a timely fashion, AT Limited Partnership will be liable to reimburse Twin Rivers for its incremental cost of obtaining such fibre from an alternative source.
+In the event that AT Limited Partnership is unable (other than for reasons of force majeure) to supply fibre in a timely fashion, AT Limited Partnership will be liable to reimburse Groupe Lebel for its incremental cost of obtaining such fibre from an alternative source.

-Twin Rivers has the right, at any time and from time to time, to reduce for any reason, including a temporary or permanent facility closure, the amount of fibre purchased pursuant to the Fibre Supply Agreement (provided that Twin Rivers reduces purchases from each of its suppliers by a proportionate amount), on not less than 60 days' advance notice to AT Limited Partnership.
+Groupe Lebel has the right, at any time and from time to time, to reduce for any reason the amount of fibre purchased pursuant to the Fibre Supply Agreement (provided that Groupe Lebel reduces purchases from each of its suppliers by a proportionate amount), on not less than 60 days' advance notice to AT Limited Partnership.
 In such circumstances, AT Limited Partnership will be entitled to find alternate markets for its fibre.
-However, Twin Rivers will be entitled to reinstate quantities of fibre within 18 months following such reductions, on 60 days' advance notice to AT Limited Partnership, provided that Twin Rivers has not exercised its right to reinstate quantities of fibre within the preceding twelve months.
+However, Groupe Lebel will be entitled to reinstate quantities of fibre within 18 months following such reductions, on 60 days' advance notice to AT Limited Partnership, provided that Groupe Lebel has not exercised its right to reinstate quantities of fibre within the preceding twelve months.
 In the event that Twin Rivers reinstates its volumes, it will not be required to make up for the volume not purchased during the period of reduction.

 The Fibre Supply Agreement may be terminated in the event of a default by another party in the performance of a material obligation of the Fibre Supply Agreement (other than as a result of the occurrence of a force majeure event) which is not remedied within 30 days following delivery of written notice thereof (unless such default is capable of being remedied and the applicable party is working diligently to remedy such default).
-In addition, the Fibre Supply Agreement may be terminated by AT Limited Partnership in the event of the termination of the Crown Lands Services Agreement as a result of a breach of such agreement by Twin Rivers.
+In addition, the Fibre Supply Agreement may be terminated by AT Limited Partnership in the event of the termination of the Crown Lands Services Agreement as a result of a breach of such agreement by Groupe Lebel.